-The application-to-enrollment ratio, recruitment fulfillment rate, and degree conferral rate all improved from AY2020 to AY2021.
+• Improved application-to-enrollment ratio, recruitment fulfillment rate, and degree conferral rate The application-to-enrollment ratio, recruitment fulfillment rate, and

 The application-to-enrollment ratio rose from 2.35 to 3.07 for the Master's Program, and from 1.16 to 1.58 for the Doctoral Program.
-The
+The recruitment fulfillment rate also increased from 124 1% to 137 0% for the Master's Program, and remained about the same for the Doctoral Program, at 116.7%.
+The degree conferral rate for the Doctoral Program improved from 7.5% to 13.6%.